xmouyang/Cosmo/README.md

 ```
 @inproceedings{ouyang2022cosmo,
   title={Cosmo: contrastive fusion learning with small data for multimodal human activity recognition},
-  author={Ouyang, Xiaomin and Shuai, Xian and Zhou, Jiayu and Shi, Ivy Wang and Xie, Zhiyuan and Xing, Guoliang and Huang, Jianwei },
+  author={Ouyang, Xiaomin and Shuai, Xian and Zhou, Jiayu and Shi, Ivy Wang and Xie, Zhiyuan and Xing, Guoliang and Huang, Jianwei},
-  booktitle={Proceedings of the 28th Annual International Conference On Mobile Computing And Networking},
+  booktitle={Proceedings of the 28th Annual International Conference on Mobile Computing And Networking},
+  pages={324--337},
   year={2022}
 }
 ```